molebox/seed-postgres-database-tutorial/README.md

 - Node: 14.15.1
 - Postgres: 13.1

-> Note: This script uses the Faker library to populate the table and database defined in the `schema.sql` file.
+> Note: The script uses the Faker library to populate the table and database defined in the `schema.sql` file.
+It was developed on a **Windows** machine.

 ## Usage